-You’ll die and will have wasted all that money because you bought a policy that increases in price as you get older.
-These policies just don’t cut the mustard for most folks!
+You’ll die and have wasted all that money because you bought a price policy as you get older.

 Most life insurance agents are fine, respectable people.

-There are, however, the classic “snake oil” life insurance agents, who will sell you the easiest and most expensive policy possible.
+There are, however, traditional life insurance agents who will sell you the easiest and most expensive policy possible.

 The guaranteed issue folks claim you don’t even need to talk to an agent (but you will need to wait 2 years for your coverage to begin…even if you’re healthy).
 Answering a few health questions will often get you immediate coverage and MUCH better rates.